Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 ### 3.2 Schema and Credential Definition Governance

-The Rental Property Rental Business Licence credential definition implements the schema published by the City of Vancouver.
+The Rental Property Business Licence credential definition implements the schema published by the City of Vancouver.
 Both the schema and credential definition are registered on the CANdy Dev Ledger.

 The City of Vancouver may, after appropriate consultation and notification, update the credential definition and/or schema to reflect policy or operational changes.
 Updates will follow the broader municipal credential governance framework and are designed for eventual province-wide interoperability.

 ### 3.3 Issuer Data Source

-The data in the Municipal Property Rental Business Licence credential comes from the City of Vancouver’s Business Licence system.
+The data in the Rental Property Business Licence credential comes from the City of Vancouver’s Business Licence system.
 The City generates some information directly and verifies others against trusted sources.

 - **Business Licence Filing** – the information provided by or on behalf of the applicant during the licence application or renewal process.
 - **City of Vancouver Business Licence System** – system-generated data such as licence number, revision number, and timestamps.